 What is Bursitis?

+Bursitis treatment options include medical care and alternative, drug-free therapies.
 Bursitis can be treated by resting the injury, avoiding the triggering activities, icing, and using anti-inflammatory and corticosteroid medications.
-Steroid injections can be repeated, but too many treatments in a month can lead to side effects and mask the underlying problem.
-Range-of-motion exercises, as well as splinting, are treatments that are included in physical therapy.
+Steroid injections can be repeated.
+However, too many treatments in a month can lead to side effects and mask the underlying problem.
+Physical therapy for this condition include treatments like range-of-motion exercises, as well as splinting.
 Rarely, surgery is an option.3 Bursectomy is a surgery that cuts out the bursa; weeks later a new bursa grows (without inflammation).
-In treating bursitis, using a compression bandage is not recommended, as it could increase friction in the joint area.
-Antibiotics would be prescribed if the condition was caused by an infection.4
+In treating bursitis, specialists do not recommend using a compression bandage as it could increase friction in the joint area.
+Doctors would prescribe antibiotics if the condition was caused by an infection.4

 Bursitis and flare-ups can be prevented by avoiding overuse of the joint, stretching, warming up, and cooling down when doing exercises, increasing muscle strength, taking breaks when needed, and cushioning the joints.5